sid7954/sid7954.github.io/index.md

 <a href="mailto:sgarg33@wisc.edu">Email</a> / <a href="https://scholar.google.com/citations?user=V02t618AAAAJ&hl=en&oi=ao">Google Scholar</a> <br />

-I recently graduated with a Masters in Computer Science from the University of Wisconsin-Madison in May 2020.
+I am an Applied Scientist at Amazon working in the Alexa AI Search team on Question Answering systems.
+I graduated from the University of Wisconsin-Madison with a Masters in Computer Science in May 2020.
 I completed my Masters Thesis under the guidance of Prof. Yingyu Liang on representation learning paradigms and their application to text classification.
 Prior to this, I completed my Bachelors in Computer Science and Engineering from IIT Bombay in August 2018 where I was advised by Prof. Sunita Sarawagi.

 ### News and Updates